sass/sass/accepted/module-system.changes.md

 ## Draft 4.2

+* Add "static analysis" as a low-level goal.

+* Always add `!global` variables to a module's variable set, even if those variable declarations aren't evaluated.

 * Explicitly define that `*-exists()` functions should throw an error for conflicting member names from global modules.